RaimundoLai/kokoro-voice-composer-backup/README.md

+**NOTE**: since the original repo was taken down and it used MIT license, I guess it's okay to upload it here for people to use.

 # Kokoro Voice Composer

 Kokoro Voice Composer is a Python Streamlit UI for creating and customizing text-to-speech (TTS) voices for the Kokoro TTS model.
 Blend existing voices, apply transformations, and export them for use with `kokoro` and `kokoro-onnx`.
 It will run on CPU or GPU.